hashgraph/did-sdk-js/README.md

 git clone git@github.com:hashgraph/did-sdk-js.git
 ```

-First you need install dependencies and build project
+First, you need to install dependencies and build the project

 ```
 npm install